 The story starts off in times of a big war with Gremlin archaeologist Mortimer MacGuffin (yes, the game starts there already) being attacked by the servants of the evil witch most often referred to as "Mother".
 She is after a mysterious artifact granting its owner the ability to make all his wishes come true.
 In order to stop her, over the course of the game, the player controls various characters to solve different puzzles.

-The game leads through a big fantasy city filled with millions of magical creatures [/sarcasm], a sunken temple, the wild lands occupied by horrible creatures and the heart of the evil kingdom itself.
+The game leads through a big fantasy city filled with millions of magical creatures, a sunken temple, the wild lands occupied by horrible creatures and the heart of the evil kingdom itself.

-- Ivodora Eleonora Clarissa, Princess of Silberwaldreich, or short Ivo (Ivodora Eleonora Clarissa, Princess of the Silver Forest Realm, Ivo) - a female forest elf
+- Ivodora Eleonora Clarissa, Princess of Silberwaldreich, or Ivo for short (Ivodora Eleonora Clarissa, Princess of the Silver Forest Realm, Ivo) - a female forest elf.

-A spin-off/prequel titled The Book of Unwritten Tales: The Critter Chronicles has been released in Germany in October 2011.
+A prequel titled The Book of Unwritten Tales: The Critter Chronicles has been released in Germany in October 2011.
 As the title suggests, the main characters in this game are Critter and Captain Nate.
-The international version was released in spring 2012.
+The international version was released in Spring 2012.

 This game provides examples of: